garretthoffman/AI_Conf_2019_DL_4_NLP/README.md

 	to finally start up the notebook.
 A browser should open automatically.
 If not, navigate to [http://127.0.0.1:8888](http://127.0.0.1:8888) in your browser.

-8. Choose `0X_Notebook_Title.ipynb` to open the applicable Notebook. to open the Notebook.
-Note: The ULMFiT Notebook will not run in the container, this must be run on Google Colab
+8. Choose `0X_Notebook_Title.ipynb` to open the applicable Notebook.
+Note: The ULMFiT Notebook must be run on Google Colab, see link above.